-The MSW program at University of Houston consists of 63 semester credit hours.
+The MSW program at University of Houston consists of 63 semester credit hours for full program and 38 semester credit hours for Advanced Standing.
 The maximum graduate student MSW course load in the Fall or Spring semesters is limited to 15 semester credit hours (SCH) and 6 SCH in the Summer semester (including all summer sessions).
-Our program is unique in that it offers a 15 hour foundation, which serves as the prerequisite for all following coursework.
-See the MSW Degree Plan Checklist for more information about required coursework.
+Our program offers a 16 hour foundation, which serves as the prerequisite for all following coursework.

-The intensive foundation curriculum is organized around content on the foundation of professional social work, including coursework in practice, policy, research, and human behavior in the social environment.
-A practice skills lab and a foundation field practicum (180 clock hours) are also required.
-The foundation totals 15 credit hours.
-Students must satisfactorily complete 15 credit hours before enrolling in any advanced courses.
+The intensive foundation or generalist practice curriculum is organized around content on the foundation of professional social work, and focuses on social economic, and political justice, emphasizing critical thinking skills.
+A foundation field practicum (200 clock hours) are also required.
+The foundation totals 16 credit hours.
+Students must satisfactorily complete 16 credit hours before enrolling in any advanced courses.
+Full-time, face to face students complete foundation in one semester while part-time students, in hybrid and online enrollment models, take two semesters.

-The MSW program is rooted in the liberal arts and includes an integrated, professional foundation upon which the advanced curriculum is built.
+The MSW program is rooted in the liberal arts and includes an integrated, professional and generalist practice foundation upon which the advanced curriculum is built.

 Upon completion of the foundation curriculum, students will be able to: